If you’re looking for kid-friendly snacks that are healthy, delicious and easy to make, read on for some healthy snacks for kids recipe ideas.

 So if you’re looking for kid-friendly snacks that are healthy, delicious and easy to make, read on for our list of nine different types of snacks and recipes from Gia, our resident Mums At The Table home cook.

-9 snack ideas to grow healthy kids
+9 healthy snacks for kids

 Pack them in your kids’ lunch box or serve them as after-school snacks.
 However you choose to do snack time, we guarantee these healthy snack ideas for kids will keep them going throughout the day.